 If you are a runner, wearing the right running shoe is essential.
-For more information, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep you pain-free and on your feet.
+For more information, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 Choosing the Right Running Shoe for Your Foot Type

 To increase performance and avoid the risk of injury, it is important to choose the right running shoe based on your foot type.
 The general design of running shoes revolves around pronation, which is how the ankle rolls from outside to inside when the foot strikes the ground.

 - Neutral runners are able to choose from a wide variety of shoes, including minimalist shoes or even going barefoot.

 - Runners who overpronate, or experience an over-abundance of ankle rolling, should choose shoes that provide extra motion control and stability.

 - Runners who underpronate, or supinate, have feet that have high arches and lack flexibility, preventing shock absorption.
 They require shoes with more flexibility and cushion.